-We should start with improving strength it’s the basis of all of the sports.
+We should start with improving strength.
+It’s the basis of all of the sports.
 It’s a highly required skill in rugby, especially for the forwards.
 Strength skill determines the outcome of 1v1 situations most of the time.
-You can never see a 150 lbs scrum-half tackling a 250 lbs forward unless his technique is too good.
-Size and strength are mostly correlated but you can still improve your strength despite your size.
-You can start out with a basic gym program for beginners if you have never been in the gym.
+You can never see a 150 lbs scrum-half tackling a 250 lbs forward unless his technique is too proper.
+Size and strength are mostly correlated, but you can still improve your strength despite your size.
+You can start with a basic gym program for beginners if you have never been to the gym.

-This will guide you through for the first month.
+This will guide you through the first month.
 After that first month, you can start doing strength programs.
-These programs are geared especially towards gaining strength which will also build the base of your foundation!
+These programs are geared mainly towards gaining strength, which will also build the base of your foundation!
 You can start with a basic 5×5 strength program to get your desired results.
-After some progress, you should move into more complex programs which require expert help.
+After some progress, you should move into more complex applications that require expert help.
 You can always check some powerlifters forums or this Reddit page to gather information about how to get strong.

 Developing speed is a little bit harder compared to other ones.
-Most of the time you are either fast or not.
+Most of the time, you are either fast or not.
 However, you can still improve your numbers by working hard.
-Maintaining speed during the latest stages of the match is also important for rugby players.
-Speed endurance is a highly important skill for rugby players which should be developed.
+Maintaining speed during the latest stages of the match is also essential for rugby players.
+Speed endurance is a highly valuable skill for rugby players, which should be developed.

-Endurance is crucial for rugby players especially the union players.
-A single match lasts around 80-85 minutes and it’s considered a high-intensity workout.
+Endurance is crucial for rugby players, especially union players.
+A single match lasts around 80-85 minutes, and it’s considered a high-intensity workout.
 You burn a lot of calories and expend a lot of energy.
-You need to have a good amount of endurance if you want to perform at your best for a full match.
-Endurance can be improved quickly between 2 and 4 weeks at the beginning of the season.
+You need to have the right amount of endurance if you want to perform at your best for a full match.
+Stamina can be improved quickly between 2 and 4 weeks at the beginning of the season.

 Some positions require extra endurance compared to other ones.
-The playing tactic is also really important for that matter.
-If you are a back and your team constantly plays through the backs, you are going to need a lot of endurance.
-Generally, forwards require more endurance compared to backs.
+The playing tactic is also crucial for that matter.
+If you are a back and your team continually plays through the backs, you are going to need a lot of endurance.
+Generally, forwards require more stamina compared to back players.

-You can always start with 3 miles or 5 mile runs to improve your endurance.
+You can always start with 3 miles, or 5 mile runs to improve your endurance.
 It’s crucial to watch your time and try to improve it.
-You can also do some online programs which are definitely helpful.
-I think endurance is the easiest skill to improve when it comes to rugby.
-It can be increased in a short time span which is pretty cool!
-You can visit this link to start endurance training but be sure you start it just before your rugby season!
+You can also do some effective online programs.
+I think endurance is the most natural skill to improve when it comes to rugby.
+It can be increased in a short time, which is pretty cool!
+You can visit this link to start endurance training, but be sure you start it just before your rugby season!

-Improving these skills are fun for any rugby player out there.
+Improving these skills is fun for any rugby player out there.
 These are crucial for a well-developed player.
 Every player should incorporate these sessions in training programs in addition to the training program.
 You also need the proper equipment for rugby if you want to be successful.
 You can check rugby mouthguards here.
 Have fun with your game and training!